 The Office of Research Development (ORD) provides support to faculty, students and staff in identifying and seeking funding to increase George Mason’s funded research base.

-The Office of Research Subject Protections is responsible for the administration of the Human Subjects Review Board and the Institutional Animal Care and Use Committee.
+The Office of Research Integrity and Assurance (ORIA) is responsible for the administration of the Human Subjects Review Board and the Institutional Animal Care and Use Committee.
 The office works with faculty, staff, and students to ensure that all research is conducted following strict ethical standards, as well as within all Federal, State, and Local and University regulations, policies, procedures and guidance to protect both human and animal subjects of research.

 This website provides information about the Office of Sponsored Programs, which provides information about grant proposal development and award administration, and the services they offer.